 As you can see, there are so many different ways to greet and say goodbye to people.
 Feel free to mix it up a little if you want a challenge.
 This is just a small selection of phrases that are a great starting place for learning.
 Each dialect also has its own variations that you can master if you really want to stand out.

-For your flight over to China, why not keep yourself busy with the Ling Chinese app.
+For your flight over to China, why not keep yourself busy with the Ling App.
 Use it to make sure you remember these phrases and much more through tests, games, and other activities.